BayeroSow/Doodle-Search-Engine/README.md

 # Search Engine
-This is a serch engine that analyzes a content of a page, catalogs images and video files embedded on the page
+This is a search engine that analyzes a content of a page, catalogs images and video files embedded on the page.

 # Requirements